Get the Recipes

 Next, I toss it with the pasta, which I undercook just slightly to account for it softening further later.
 When it's cooled just a little, I fold in an additional half pound of grated cheese—this is going to provide those pockets of stretch and full-on cheesiness.
 I like to use Gruyère here for a little extra funk, but again, you can use whatever you want.

 In the finished dish, you can see some of that extra browning, courtesy of the flour and butter in the cheese sauce.
 And if you look closely, you can see how the sauce has plenty of goo, but also little blobs of cheese that will stretch when pulled.
 That ever-so-slight sheen of oil?
 C'mon, admit it, it's sexy.

 The great thing about sodium citrate is that you can turn any cheese into a gooey, Velveeta-like melter.
-Gouda, Gruyère, Fontina, extra-sharp cheddar, you name it: grate those cheeses and whisk them into a solution of sodium citrate and water (you could also use milk, but I used water because it's always available the sauce comes out just fine), and they transform into a perfectly pourable, totally smooth cheese sauce.
+Gouda, Gruyère, Fontina, extra-sharp cheddar, you name it: Grate those cheeses and whisk them into a solution of sodium citrate and water (you could also use milk, but I used water because it's always available, and the sauce comes out just fine), and they transform into a perfectly pourable, totally smooth cheese sauce.
 It couldn't be easier.

-Start by heating water in a saucepan, and then whisk in sodium citrate until it's fully dissolved.
+Start by heating water in a saucepan, then whisk in sodium citrate until it's fully dissolved.

 Next, blend in the grated cheese—I used sharp cheddar again here—with a whisk or immersion blender, allowing it to melt into the solution as you go.
 If you have any trouble with it breaking, an immersion blender is your best bet for pulling it back together.

-Once again, after folding this sauce with the pasta, I fold in an additional half-pound of grated Gruyere cheese for those tiny bits of stretchy melted cheese.
+Once again, after folding this sauce with the pasta, I fold in an additional half pound of grated Gruyère, for those tiny bits of stretchy melted cheese.